United Kingdom · Free VPN guide · Last updated 27 April 2026

 Which free VPN works on iPhone in the UK?

 Reputable App Store apps from credible freemium providers are the safest place to start.
+On iPhone, stability and app quality matter just as much as the word “free”, especially if you are switching between home, 5G, and train or hotel Wi‑Fi.

 Is there a free VPN for Android that works in the UK?